python-control/python-control/doc/descfcn.rst

   F = ct.saturation_nonlinearity(1)

-These functions use the :class:`DescribingFunctionNonlinearity`, which allows an analytical description of the describing function.
+These functions use the :class:`DescribingFunctionNonlinearity` class, which allows an analytical description of the describing function.

 Module classes and functions
 ----------------------------